nealkumar/Concurrent-Tasks/README.md

       new Thread(nonRetrievable).start();

-      //Print the results of each respective Task System.out.println(retrievable.getVal()); // Since this is a RetrievableTask, the value
+      //Print the results of each respective Task System.out.println(retrievable.getVal()); // Since this is a RetrievableTask, retrievable.getVal()
-                                                // of "retrievable" is blocked until not null.
+                                                // is blocked until its execute() method has completed.
     }

     private class RTask extends RetrievableTask<String>{